connexcs/docs/customer-portal.md

 # Customer Portal

-Customer portal lets your customer access to their account with you.
-The Customer portal can be whitelablled to your brand name, also you can add your own custom domain.
+Customer portal lets your customer access their account with you.
+The Customer portal can be whitelabelled to your brand name, also you can add your own custom domain.

 We will discuss how to add a "add on domain" with your domain provider